 Most homes will have at least one full bathroom.
 A full bathroom is versatile and valuable, packing many functions into a relatively small space.
 It is common for low- to mid-priced two-bedroom homes to have one full bathroom.

-A door permits entry to the master bedroom, then a second door opens up into the bathroom.
+A door permits entry to the primary bedroom, then a second door opens up into the bathroom.
 In a few instances, that second door is left off.
 If this is the case, the toilet is enclosed in its own space with a door for privacy.

 Three-quarter bathrooms have a toilet, sink, and either a separate shower or a separate bathtub.